open-obfuscator/doc/omvll/passes/opaque-constants/index.md

 2. `update()`
 3. `finalize()`

-Therefore, using cross-references, a reverse engineer could easily identify the other functions (update, finalize, ...)
+Therefore, using cross-references, the other functions (update, finalize, ...) may be easily identified.
 {{< /alert >}}

 To protect **all the constants**, we can return `True` from the configuration callback: